How to Help Someone With Drug Addiction: 10 Ways to Support Them

 It can be easy to feel devoted to helping someone get out of drug addiction, but you need to take care of yourself first.
 If you are not taking proper care of yourself, you won’t be able to help someone else.

-That means getting a full 8 hours of sleep, exercising, eating well, and even seeking mental health counseling or support groups.
+That means getting good sleep, exercising, eating well, and even seeking mental health counseling or support groups for friends and family.

 7. Keep Their Addiction in Perspective